 I use medicated pads of Witch Hazel to treat honey bee stings, just like I’m doing right now:

-I recently found these flowers growing around the edges of my gravel driveway (click the images for a better view).
+I recently found these flowers growing around the edges of my gravel driveway.

 According to my friendly neighbourhood person who knows these things, the flowers are called Malva Moschata, sometimes referred to as Musk Mallow.

 Malva Moschata makes an appearance.
 (July 25, 2016.)

 They’ve shown up, not in large numbers, in the past week.

 Malva Moschata in Flatrock, Newfoundland.
 (July 25, 2016.)